 iBoysoft Drive Manager is a professional tool for Mac that mounts your NTFS drive in Mac OS X and macOS as a regular drive with read-write mode, and enables you to read and write NTFS drive in Mac OS X and macOS.

 It is fully compatible with macOS Mojave 10.14, High Sierra 10.13, 10.12 (Sierra) and Mac OS X 10.11 (El Capitan), 10.10 (Yosemite), 10.9 (Mavericks), 10.8 (Mountain Lion), 10.7 (Lion).

 It's wrapped in an intuitive interface and has simple options, making it accessible to all types of users, even those without prior experience in NTFS for macOS or Mac OS X software.
 After installing and launching iBoysoft Drive Manager and connecting your NTFS drive to Mac, it will automatically and safely mount your NTFS drive in macOS or Mac OS X as a regular drive with read-write mode.
 And you can manage your NTFS drive fast and intuitively from the menu bar.

-Besides the function that allows you to mount, manage, read/write NTFS drive in Mac OS X, iBoysoft Drive Manager allows you to read/write exFAT, FAT, FAT32 drives.
+Besides, iBoysoft Drive Manager allows you to read/write exFAT, FAT, FAT32 drives.
 And it helps you to mount/unmount external drives and make network drives connected, available in your Mac.
 It will automatically and safely eject all external drives when the system sleeps and mount all network drives when system wakes from sleep.
 With only one click, you can mount, unmount, or eject all drives.
 And considerate notifications are given when network drive is connected, available, disconnected or an external drive is mounted, unmounted, remounted or unplugged safely.

 Still have questions?